Conundrum (Dallas): Events

-The episode begins with the defeated J.R. walking around the Southfork pool in a drunken stupor with a bottle of bourbon in one hand and a loaded pearl handled six-shooter in the other.
-J.R. is seriously contemplating whether or not to turn the gun on himself.
+In the intervening time between the end of the previous episode and the beginning of this one, J.R. has consumed a significant amount of bourbon whiskey and is walking around Southfork in a drunken stupor.
+He is still holding Jock’s revolver, and is seriously considering whether or not to turn it on himself and end what is left of his life.

 A spirit named Adam (portrayed by Joel Grey) pays a visit to J.R., who cannot believe what he is seeing.
 The white tuxedo-clad Adam tells J.R. his "boss" likes him and has dispatched him to Earth.
 In a parallel with the storyline of the movie It's a Wonderful Life, Adam proceeds to take J.R. on a journey to show him what life would have been like for other people if he had not been born.
 Among what he shows him: